erodola/DLAI-s2-2026/README.md

 We may require an oral exam in doubtful cases or whenever necessary.

-- Project list: Check the [guidelines](https://github.com/erodola/DLAI-s2-2026/raw/main/guidelines.pdf).
+- Project list and delivery method: Check the [guidelines](https://github.com/erodola/DLAI-s2-2026/raw/main/guidelines.pdf).
 - The template for the final project report is [here](https://github.com/erodola/DLAI-s2-2026/raw/main/template.zip).
 - Please read the material above carefully!